jraska/Dagger-Codelab/README.md

 ```

 ## Task 2: Create fake module for analytics
-To be able to replace `EventAnalytics` interface with some test double, we have to create a `@Module` satisfying required dependencies - `EventAnalytcs` in our case.
+To replace `EventAnalytics` interface with some test double, we have to create a `@Module` satisfying required dependencies - `EventAnalytcs` in our case.
 ```
 @Module  // TestDaggerApp.kt
 object FakeAnalyticsModule {